 Teaching, to me, is the planting of seeds and the harvesting the student's individual progress in any matter of learning.
 It's the culmination of want, desire, and drive to excel in the subject matter, as well as an appreciation of having met certain goals.
-The "good" teacher is not only one that pushes the subject matter, but sees how the student can grasp, then master the material, in order to then execute his/her mastery of it.
+The "good" teacher is not only one who pushes the subject matter, but sees how the student can grasp, then master the material, in order to then execute his/her mastery of it.
 It is such that makes the teacher a good one, and a student the best he or she can be.

-Emerson College - Bachelors, Speech Secondary Education
+Undergraduate Degree: Emerson College - Bachelors, Speech Secondary Education

 What is your teaching philosophy?